Domesticated silver fox: Initial beliefs and research

 Dmitry Belyayev questioned how the diversity of canine breeds had arisen from the domestic dog's lupine ancestors.
 Like other scientists, he "could not figure out what mechanism could account for the differences in anatomy, physiology, and behavior" that were obvious in dogs, but he was confident that the answer lay "in the principles of Mendelian inheritance."
-The genetics of domestication had also been of great interest to Darwin.

 The available research concluded that domesticated animals differ in several ways from their wild counterparts.
 Belyayev believed that many domesticated animals had a number of phenotypic traits in common.
 This hypothesis is called the domestication syndrome; it was challenged in 2019.

 Scientists did not know what principle of selection had guided the Neolithic farmers who had first domesticated these species thousands of years ago.
 Belyayev's hypothesis was that "all domesticated species had been selected for a single criterion: tameness."
 Belyayev further theorized that this attribute "had dragged along with it most of the other features that distinguish domestic animals from their wild forebears, like droopy ears, patches of white in the fur and changes in skull shape."
 Jason Goldman of Scientific American said, "Belyaev hypothesized that the anatomical and physiological changes seen in domesticated animals could have been the result of selection on the basis of behavioral traits.
 More specifically, he believed that tameness was the critical factor."

 Academic Claudio J. Bidau wrote that Belyayev's suspicion was "that domestication was ruled by a process of 'destabilizing selection' affecting mechanisms of ontogenetic neuroendocrine control, either directly or indirectly in response to the appearance of a factor of stress", and that "the key factor of domestication producing striking similar results in many species is selection for tameness."

 Goldman said Belyayev wondered if a breeding program that involved "selecting for tameness and against aggression would result in hormonal and neurochemical changes, since behavior ultimately emerged from biology.
 Those hormonal and chemical changes could then be implicated in anatomy and physiology.
 It could be that the anatomical differences in domesticated dogs were related to the genetic changes underlying the behavioral temperament for which they selected (tameness and low aggression).
 He believed that he could investigate these questions about domestication by attempting to domesticate wild foxes."
 He decided to study the silver fox and to observe how the fox responds to selective pressures for tame behaviour.

 Belyayev chose the silver fox for his experiment, "because it is a social animal and is related to the dog."
 The silver fox had, however, never before been domesticated.
 Belyayev designed a selective-breeding program for the foxes that was intended to reproduce a single major factor, namely "a strong selection pressure for tamability".
 This breeding experiment would be the focus of the last 26 years of Belyayev's life.